 The SJTPO region is a non-attainment area for the 8-Hour Ozone standard.
 This means that the concentration of ground-level ozone in the 4-county area exceeds the ozone standards as mandated by the US Environmental Protection Agency (USEPA).
 The current 8-Hour Ozone Standard, promulgated in 2015, is 70 parts per billion (ppb).
 Because the SJTPO falls within an ozone non-attainment area, its long-range regional transportation plan, the Transportation Improvement Program, and other regionally significant projects within the region must undergo a transportation conformity determination before they can be fully implemented.

 Transportation conformity is a process required by the Clean Air Act (CAA) for non-attainment areas linking transportation planning to air quality standards.
 The goal of transportation conformity is to ensure that mobile source emissions generated from future federally-funded projects and programs conform to specific emission levels as established in the State Implementation Plan (SIP), the air quality plan for the State.
 Transportation conformity is demonstrated via the use of a sophisticated computer model, which generates mobile source emissions resulting from the future transportation system.
 These emissions are compared against strict emissions budgets for specific test years.
-Below are links to both the draft Transportation Conformity determination for the FY 2020-2029 TIP and Transportation Matters-A Plan for South Jersey, the long-range regional transportation plan, as well as the current conformity determination, which is based on the FY 2018-2027 TIP and Transportation Matters-A Plan for South Jersey, and evaluated against three 8-hour ozone standards (2015, 2008, and 1997).
-SJTPO anticipates that the new draft Transportation Conformity Determination will take effect at the beginning of the federal fiscal year 2020, which begins on October 1, 2019.
+Below is the link to the current Transportation Conformity determination for the FY 2020-2029 TIP and Transportation Matters-A Plan for South Jersey, the long-range regional transportation plan.

 More information on transportation conformity, including the specific laws and regulations, which govern the process, are available here.